nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 In an advanced application framework you might have built-in transactions across databases, requests and queues rolling back everything if something failed.
 But this is rare.
 Usually you don't have any guarantees and such mechanisms are complex to build yourself (and never 100% fail-safe).
 In these scenarios I tend to execute side effects *synchronously* in the following order:

+1. **Temporary side effects**.
+These effects will get cleaned-up or become irrelevant automatically over time.
+Verification tokens and cache data are examples.
+When failing the service returns an error because the primary side effect hasn't taken place yet.
-1. **Primary side effect**.
+2. **Primary side effect**.
 This is the most important side effect and cannot be recovered from when failing.
 The service simply returns an error.
-2. **Secondary side effects**.
+3. **Secondary side effects**.
 These side effects are very difficult to recover from when failing, usually requiring technical intervention to resolve.
 This I'll usually implement by either rolling back the primary side effect (if at all possible at that point), put my faith in an extremely high-available queues; or accept it as very unlikely to fail and simply log the error.
 At a minimum I'll log an error and sometimes return an error response.
-3. **Tertiary side effects**.
+4. **Recoverable side effects**.
 These are recoverable effects through good UX, automated recovery mechanisms or have only limited impact when they fail.
 These effects never affect the response at all; I'll log an error but the eror doesn't bubble up).

-In practice most of my side effects are either primary or tertiary side effects while I'll avoid secondary effects as much as I can.
+In practice I tend to avoid secondary side effects as much as possible.
 This mainly because I do not want to invest time in developing and testing the complex mechanisms required for secondary side effects to work properly, let alone I'll trust those mechanisms in all possible scenarios.

 For example; a new user makes a `POST /users`-request which executes a database transaction (the primary side effect) and sends a verification email through a third-party email service afterwards.
 That verification email is either a:

 - _secondary side effect_ when the user cannot verify his account in any other way;
-- or a _tertiary side effect_ if you show a "resend verification email"-action when this user attempts to login with the unverified account.
+- or a _recoverable side effect_ if you show a "resend verification email"-action when this user attempts to login with an unverified account.

-It makes much more sense to upgrade a secondary side effect to a tertiary side effect most of the time; on the web nothing is ever guaranteed.

 ## 10. Response